GabeBai/rustassure/src/python/README.md

 This will generate a bunch of `.i` files in the source directory.
 We want those.

+NOTE: The clang wrapper assumes that the Makefile commands compile a single file at a time.
+This is the common case.
+But if you have something that tries to compile multiple files (and link) in the same command, such as `$(CC) a.c b.c -o a.out`, the wrapper won't work.
+Please let me know in case it's not easy to adjust the Makefile.

 ### Running the entire toolchain

 You can either run the entire toolchain